ErHaWeb/klaro_consent_manager/Documentation/Compatibility/Index.rst

 Static TypoScript Include
 =========================

-The extension still registers a Static TypoScript Include for installations that use TypoScript records.
-This is a legacy-compatible fallback and is useful for migrated projects that have not yet moved their configuration to Site Sets.
+The extension still registers a :ref:`Static TypoScript Include
+<configuration-typoscript>` for installations that use TypoScript records.
+This
+is a legacy-compatible fallback and is useful for migrated projects that have not yet moved their configuration to Site Sets.

 When Site Sets and TypoScript records are mixed in one site, make sure the TypoScript record does not clear constants or setup from the Site Set.